Fairblock/fairyring/x/fairyring/specs/02_concepts.md

 ## Background

-IBE is an encryption scheme that allows a user to encrypt and decrypt messages using an `id` (e.g email, name, IP address).
+IBE is an encryption scheme that allows a user to encrypt and decrypt messages using an `id` (e.g. email, name, IP address).
 Traditionally, a trusted third-party called the Private Key Generator (PKG) generates private keys for each user based on their chosen identity.
 The user's public key is derived from the identity and is made available.
 When a user wants to send a message to a specific counterparty, they can encrypt the message using the public key specific to the counterparty.